6 Tips on How to Promote Health and Wellness in the Workplace in 2025

 Promoting health and wellness is a process of allowing individuals to improve and gain control over their overall wellbeing.
 During this process, you’ll need toOpens in a new tab support, direct, and motivate them to take more positive steps toward the seven primary dimensions of wellness.

-There are multiple strategies for promoting remote workers’ health and wellness.
+There are multiple strategiesOpens in a new tab for promoting remote workers’ health and wellness.
 To begin, make them feel valued and included in the organization.
-Check-in with them via email or video/audio call to see how they’re doing.
+Check in with them via email or video/audio call to see how they’re doing.
 Then offer some thoughtful initiatives, such as:

 - Creating virtual meditation groups